 Lauren Hills resigned from her on-air reporting job at WPEC News in West Palm Beach, Florida in 2016.
 When she left, she still had 11 months remaining on her contract, which included a liquidated damage clause.
 She was aware of the clause, but since she was leaving the industry entirely, as opposed to taking an offer from a competing station, she didn’t think it applied.

 In November of last year, Sinclair Broadcast Group, the company that owns WPEC, filed a lawsuit against Hills for breach of contract.
 They were seeking $17,050 in liquidated damages.
 The company also filed a similar lawsuit against another former reporter, Jonathan Beaton, for $5,700 in damages.
 Sinclair has since dropped the suit against Hills, but the lawsuit against Beaton continues.
-Beaton didn’t expect to be sued because like Hills, he left the industry all together.
+Beaton didn’t expect to be sued because, like Hills, he left the industry altogether.

 In addition to the liquidated damages clause in the Sinclair employment contracts, they also include a six-month non-compete clause and forced arbitration.
 The liquidated damages and non-compete clauses are designed to discourage on-air talent from suddenly leaving.